Hjem-IS

 The Swedish part, Hemglass, was sold to Varsego Sverige AB.
 In 2014, The Norwegian division was over by Isbjørn Is.
 Hjem-IS Denmark was sold to a group of 4 investors at no cost, merging it with their company Viking Is.
-The combined entity was later sold to icecream maker Premier Is, also a former Nestlé subsidiary and now owned by Food Union, in 2017.
+The combined entity was later sold to ice cream maker Premier Is, also a former Nestlé subsidiary and now owned by Food Union, in 2017.